 Janet Devlin Speaks Openly About Bullying And The “Outernet” BC Artist Profile: Janet Devlin

-The first thing that you will notice about Janet Devlin is her eyes, piercing blue and perfect.
-They may make you uncomfortable, because they watch you with a bit of mischief behind them.
+NEW YORK, NY- The first thing that you will notice about Janet Devlin is her eyes, piercing blue and perfect.
+They may make you uncomfortable because they watch you with a bit of mischief behind them.
 “What is she thinking?” you might ask yourself, “What is she noticing that no one else seems to?”
 So I asked her and what I realized is that she is taking in her surroundings and just absorbing everything.
-It’s her super power, her ability to adapt into culture and then apply her observations in her music and lyrics.
+It’s her superpower, her ability to adapt to a culture and then apply her observations in her music and lyrics.
 She is the introverted extrovert and outgoing introverts process the world is quite different.
-Twenty-one now since she debuted at sixteen on the X-Factor UK, the woman that stood before me, was self assured, composed and had time to process the hate and love in the world.
+Twenty-one now since she debuted at sixteen on the X-Factor UK, the woman that stood before me, was self-assured, composed and had time to process the hate and love in the world.
 Her new song “Outernet Song” is a time capsule of these observations and Blurred Culture sat down with Janet to find out more…

 What is your first musical memory?

 First ones that comes to my head, is a shared memory that my parents have of me I was two years old.
 I couldn’t really speak that much, but there was this film Pinnochio and it was this knock off version, so it wasn’t the Disney version, so it was this really creepy version of it but this little girl puppet had a song in it and I apparently used to sing along and along with it in my one-sey but I didn’t know how to speak so I was singing before I could speak full sentences basically.

 This started before television (X-Factor UK) funnily enough, I remember there was a website called “bee-bow” and I think someone made a hate page about me from school.
 You could make band pages, so they made a group page about me.